hausdorff/ocaml-where/README.md

 # LICENSE

-Distributed under MIT, which basically means that if you should use this code for anything, you just have to keep a note saying I wrote the code.
+Because I like you and we're friends, I've chosen to distribute this under MIT.
+Basically, this means that you can this code for pretty much anything, you just have to keep a note on the code that I wrote, which says I wrote the code.
+You don't have to acknowledge me in the product or anything.
+Just the code.
+It's a pretty friendly license.

 ## MIT License